HRTO Awards Damages to Employee Told She Was “Too pretty to drive a forklift”

 The employee was awarded $25,000 for injury to dignity, feelings and self-respect, $16,399.29 for unpaid bonuses or raises as a result of discrimination, and $18,475 for loss of earnings as a result of discrimination.

-At Lex Arbesman Legal we represent both employers and employees in all areas of employment law and workplace disputes.
+At NULaw we represent both employers and employees in all areas of employment law and workplace disputes.
 We can help you navigate situations involving discipline or termination as well as problems that arise in the workplace, including harassment.
 Call us at 416-481-5604 or contact us online to book a consultation today.